 Residence halls are normally open for returning students at noon on the day before classes begin each semester or after each break.
 No admission to the rooms is allowed before that time without permission from the Student Life Office.
 During break periods, the residence halls typically close at 7 p.m. on the last day of classes.
-In cases where a student has a night class after 7 p.m., he or she can make arrangements to extend his or her stay in that residence hall during that break period.
+In cases where a student has a night class after 7 p.m., they can make arrangements to extend their stay in that residence hall during that break period.